abviv/contrast_compress/README.md

 ## Pre-Trained Embeddings

-You can find the pretrained embeddings from the
+You can find the pre-trained embeddings from the above link for WOMD dataset.
+TODO: Will upload the AV2 soon.

 ## Release Notes